mail-in-a-box/mailinabox/security.md

 * Do not have physical access to the box (i.e., we do not aim to protect the box from physical access).
 * Have not been given Unix accounts on the box (i.e., we assume all users with shell access are trusted).

 On the other hand, we do assume that adversaries are performing passive surveillance and, possibly, active man-in-the-middle attacks.
-And so:
+Therefore:

 * User credentials are always sent through SSH/TLS, never in the clear, with modern TLS settings.
 * Outbound mail is sent with the highest level of TLS possible.